 Etelle Higonnet (J.D.
 2005) is Mighty Earth’s Campaign and Legal Director, where she focuses on forest conservation in the tropics.
 Mighty is a project of the non-profit Center for International Policy, working with support from Waxman Strategies.
 Previously, Etelle worked with Greenpeace Southeast Asia as Research Director on a broad range of environmental issues including climate, energy, oceans, toxic waste, ecological agriculture, environmental justice, and forest protection.
 Before that, Etelle was Amnesty International’s West Africa researcher; served in Iraq as Analysis Director with the Iraq History Project of the International Human Rights Law Institute, which gathered testimonies from Iraqi victims of rights violations; served as a consultant for various organizations, including UNICEF and Open Society.
 She has written numerous articles, reports and op-eds on environmental subjects and human rights, and authored the book Quiet Genocide.
 Etelle spent her fellowship year with Human Rights Watch documenting sexual violence in Ivory Coast’s civil war.
 While at the Law School, she worked on the Yale Journal of International Law and the Yale Human Rights and Development Law Journal, and was a member of the Immigration Clinic.
 She also consulted with the Iran Human Rights Documentation Center to draft a strategic plan for a documentation system based on the work of the Yale-affiliated Documentation Center of Cambodia.
 Prior to law school, Etelle was the Africa Associate at Human Rights Watch and worked for a human rights NGO in Senegal, running the organization’s ten field offices.
 Etelle earned a B.A. from Yale University.

 Jeremy Robbins (J.D.
-2006) is the Executive Director of the New American Economy, a bipartisan coalition of more than 500 CEOs and mayors making the economic case for immigration reform.
-Previously, Jeremy worked as a Policy Advisor & Special Counsel in the Office of New York City Mayor Michael Bloomberg, a judicial law clerk to the Hon.
-Robert Sack of the United States Court of Appeals for the Second Circuit, and a litigation associate at WilmerHale in Boston, where he helped represent six Bosnian men detained at Guantanamo Bay, Cuba.
+2006) is the Executive Director of the American Immigration Council.
+Previously, Jeremy spent more than a decade building New American Economy, the think tank and advocacy organization founded by Michael Bloomberg to make the economic case for smarter immigration policies, as NAE's first and sole Executive Director.
+Prior to that, Jeremy served as a policy advisor and special counsel in the Office of New York City Mayor, a judicial law clerk on the United States Court of Appeals, and a litigation associate at WilmerHale in Boston, where he was part of the firm’s team representing six Bosnian men detained at Guantanamo Bay, Cuba.
 Jeremy spent his fellowship year in Argentina working with the Center for Legal and Social Studies (El Centro de Estudios Legales y Sociales) and the Association for Civil Rights (Asociacion por los Derechos Civiles) to develop and implement projects on behalf of people detained in Argentine prisons.
 His projects included photographically documenting human rights abuses in Argentine prisons for two published human rights reports and publishing an article on social change litigation in the Argentine political science journal Nueva Doctrina Penal.

 2005-2006 Fellows

 Sari Bashi (J.D.
-2003) is a Robina Visiting Human Rights Fellow at the Schell Center and a visiting lecturer in law.
+2003) is a the Program Director at Human Rights Watch, responsible for its research globally.
 In 2005, Sari spent her Bernstein Fellowship in Israel establishing Gisha-Legal Center for Freedom of Movement, the leading Israeli human rights group offering legal assistance to Palestinians who face restrictions on their freedom to travel into and out of the Gaza Strip.
 Sari served as Gisha's director for nine years, growing it to a staff of 22 and helping thousands of people overcome travel restrictions to access jobs, schools, medical services, and family unity.
-For her work with Gisha, Sari received a social innovation fellowship from the Echoing Green Foundation and the Emil Grunzweig Human Rights Award from the Association for Civil Rights in Israel.
-She later served as Israel/Palestine country director at Human Rights Watch.
-Prior to studying law, Sari worked as a correspondent for the Associated Press in Jerusalem and conducted research on ethnic identity among Ethiopian immigrants to Israel as part of a Fulbright Scholarship.
-She has taught international law at Tel Aviv University and writes and lectures on international humanitarian law and Israeli policy toward the occupied Palestinian territories, especially Gaza.
+She was a Robina Visiting Human Rights Fellow at the Schell Center and has taught international law courses at Yale Law School and Tel Aviv University.
+Her book, Maqlouba: Upside Down Love (Hebrew) won the 2021 prize from the Israeli Minister of Culture for newly published authors, and she writes a blog (www.ummforat.com) on raising her kids in the occupied West Bank.
 Sari clerked on the Israeli Supreme Court for Justice Edmond Levi and is a licensed attorney in Israel and New York.
 Sari received her B.A. (summa cum laude) from Yale University.

 2004-2005 Fellows

 Elizabeth Brundige (J.D.
-2003) is a Clinical Professor of Law at Cornell Law School, where she teaches human rights and directs Cornell’s Gender Justice Clinic in which students engage in local, global, and transnational efforts to address gender-based violence and discrimination.
+2003) is a Clinical Professor of Law at Cornell Law School, where she founded and directs the Gender Justice Clinic and teaches undergraduate courses in international human rights.
 Previously, Liz was a clinical teaching fellow and lecturer at Yale Law School, where she co-taught the Lowenstein Clinic; an Associate Legal Officer in the Appeals Chamber of the International Criminal Tribunal for the Former Yugoslavia; and a law clerk for Judge Kermit V. Lipez of the U.S. Court of Appeals for the First Circuit and Justice Sandile Ngcobo of the Constitutional Court of South Africa.
 Liz spent her year as a Bernstein Fellow working with the International Association of Women Judges on programs designed to advance women’s human rights and access to justice in southern and East Africa.

 Brandee M. Butler (J.D.
 2002) is Deputy CEO at the Fund for Global Human Rights where she oversees the Fund's operations in pursuit of its mission to provide resources and support to frontline human rights activists and movements.
 Previously, she served as a division director at the Open Society Initiative for Europe leading the Civil Liberties Division.
 Brandee has over 15 years of experience working with international foundations, civil society organizations, and the private sector to promote human rights.
 She has served in leadership and grantmaking positions, supporting human rights funding at the C&A (now Laudes) Foundation in Amsterdam and Levi Strauss & Co. in Brussels.
 Earlier in her career, Brandee received the Yale Law School Bernstein Fellowship for International Human Rights to combat child trafficking in Gabon.
 She later practiced law at the Alliance for Children's Rights in Los Angeles and specialized in international justice as a program officer at the John D. and Catherine T. MacArthur Foundation.
 Brandee has published articules on structural racism, modern slavery, gender-based violence, and supply chain transparency.
 She currently serves on the boards of Women Win and Ariadne Funders Network.
 She received a BA with honors from Harvard University and a JD from Yale Law School and is based in Barcelona.